Chicano rap: 1990s

-Present day
+2000s - present

+Thump Records, Urban Kings Music and Low Profile Records introduced new Chicano rap artists.
+New artists include Ms Krazie, Knight Owl, Chino Grande, and Mr. Sancho.
+Charlie Row Campo released "Stop Studio Gangstas" album in 2007.
 One of the most widely recognized Chicano rappers today is Lil Rob of San Diego, his album "Natural High/High Till I Die" sold 90,000 copies and his single "Summer Nights" was considered a major crossover and received heavy rotation on radio stations and video programs not directly related to Chicano rap music.
 This widely successful artist has recently reappeared in the limelight, with the song Summer Nights being used in TikTok trends, and even being sampled in Destiny Roger's 2022 hit by the same name.
-Another widely known Chicano rapper is Serio of Los Angeles, with his 2012 single "Don't Hate Me Because I'm Mexican" featuring Proper Dos and "Conejo", a controversial song that called for immigration reform.
+Another widely known Chicano rapper is Serio of Los Angeles, with his 2012 single "Don't Hate Me Because I'm Mexican" featuring Proper Dos and Conejo, a controversial song that called for immigration reform.

 A Chicano rap scene has also begun to emerge in Texas.
 Prominent Texan artists in the genre include South Park Mexican (SPM) and Dope House Records.
 SPM's sound includes influences similarly seen in the scene of West Coast Chicano rap: Latin beats, gangsta narratives, and G-Funk, however SPM differentiates itself by including sounds and vocabulary unique to the Houston hip hop scene with the newly added influence of corporate rap.

 Many Chicano rappers have been heavily influenced by Mexican history, including many themes relevant to the Mexican and Chicano people living in the United States and Mexico.
 Chicano rap is mainly enjoyed by hip hop listeners in the United States, but also has established a cult fan base in Australia and the Philippines.
 Its main audience, however, consists of Hispanics/Latinos living on the West Coast, the Southwest, and the Midwest.
 Chicano culture has even reached Japan, where a small minority dresses in flannels and baggy pants, drives lowriders, and listens to Chicano rap.
 The Chicano rap style and culture's introduction in Japan can be attributed to Mexican-American soldiers stationed in Japan.
 Although there have been some concerns over cultural appropriation between these outcroppings of Chicano-style culture in other countries, comments under YouTube videos and reviews of music made by non-Chicanos has generally been positive.
 Many Chicanos choose to look at this outcropping as a sort of appreciation of their culture, rather than appropriation.
 Chicano rap's ability to reach large audiences without mainstream airplay or media promotion is due largely in part to nationwide lowrider car tours and their accompanying concerts headlined by Chicano rappers.
 This environment allows Chicano rap artists to earn significant incomes through independent label releases while promoting directly to a target audience.